What is a Virtual Assistant?

 - Appointment Setting and management using Google Apps

-- Bookkeeping tasks using Xero and MYOB
+- Bookkeeping tasks using Xero and MYOB.

 A Virtual Assistant Can Have Permanent Clients

-- executive assistant,
+- executive assistant

-- office manager,
+- office manager

-- legal assistant,
+- legal assistant

-- legal secretary,
+- legal secretary

-- real estate assistant,
+- real estate assistant

-- information technology support
+- information technology support.

-Virtual Assistants And Reputation
+Virtual Assistants and Reputation

-- A professional website
+- a professional website

-- Lots of verifiable testimonials
+- many verifiable testimonials

-- Online activity and blogging
+- online activity and blogging

-- Being part of a reputable group
+- belonging to a reputable group or association.

 When you discover YOUR niche product or service it will be easier for customers to find you and once they find you the type of work you do for them can widen.

 The reason that franchises are successful is because you remember them for their key product or service and it’s for this reason that we have teamed up with some existing businesses to provide niche service business opportunities for virtual assistants.

-It is in no way discriminatory to choose who you do business with and many Australian companies prefer to work with other Aussies because they understand the culture, are aware of current events in Australia, speak with the same accent and are in the same time zone.
+It is in no way discriminatory to choose who you do business with, and many Australian companies prefer to work with other Aussies because they understand the culture, are aware of current events in Australia, speak with the same accent and are in the same time zone.